 GeneCards Summary for CA2 Gene

-CA2 (Carbonic Anhydrase II) is a Protein Coding gene.
-Diseases associated with CA2 include multifocal fibrosclerosis and autoimmune retinopathy.
-Among its related pathways are Metabolism and Glucose / Energy Metabolism.
-GO annotations related to this gene include carbonate dehydratase activity.
-An important paralog of this gene is CA14.
+CA2 (Carbonic Anhydrase 2) is a Protein Coding gene.
+Diseases associated with CA2 include Osteopetrosis, Autosomal Recessive 3 and Renal Tubular Acidosis.
+Among its related pathways are Proximal tubule bicarbonate reclamation and Salivary secretion.
+Gene Ontology (GO) annotations related to this gene include carbonate dehydratase activity and arylesterase activity.
+An important paralog of this gene is CA13.

 Essential for bone resorption and osteoclast differentiation (By similarity).
 Reversible hydration of carbon dioxide.
 Can hydrate cyanamide to urea.
 Involved in the regulation of fluid secretion into the anterior chamber of the eye.
 Contributes to intracellular pH regulation in the duodenal upper villous epithelium during proton-coupled peptide absorption.
 Stimulates the chloride-bicarbonate exchange activity of SLC26A6.

 Carbonic anhydrases (EC 126.96.36.199) are zinc-containing enzymes belonging to the lyases family, and are primarily responsible for catalyzing the reversible hydration of carbon dioxide to form bicarbonate (HCO3-) and hydrogen (H+) ions.